 2005-2010: Applied University Van Hall-Larenstein, the Netherlands.
 BSc in Animal Management, with a major in Wildlife Management.

-Wildlife Health Ghent, Faculty of Veterinary Medicine, Ghent University
+Wildlife Health Ghent, Department of Pathology, Bacteriology and Poultry Disases, Ghent University

 9820 Merelbeke, Belgium